混声コーラスが醸し出す「空間」を素直に受け止めれば、まず身体から、やがてじわじわと心に。

 ANÚNA have a long and distinguished history of collaborative work, beginning in 1994 with their their seminal involvement in Riverdance.
 The soundtrack album Riverdance the Show won a Grammy Award in ‘96.
 While curating the Meltdown Festival at London's South Bank, Elvis Costello invited ANÚNA to perform with him as featured guests at the Queen Elizabeth Hall and in 1998 their collaboration with Costello and The Chieftains The Long Journey Home was the title track of the Grammy Award-Winning album of the same name.
 In 2011 they featured on DVD and CD with the pioneering Australian entertainers The Wiggles.

-In February 2018 the group won the Outstanding Ensemble category of the Annual Game Music Awards for their contributions to the soundtrack of the hugely successful video game Xenoblade Chronicles II (Square Enix) singing the music of Yasunori Mitsuda.
+In February 2018 the group won the Outstanding Ensemble category of the Annual Game Music Awards for their contributions to the soundtrack of the hugely successful video game Xenoblade Chronicles II (Monolith Soft) singing the music of Yasunori Mitsuda.
 In 2012 they appeared as the "Voices of Hell" on the video game Diablo 3 (Blizzard]) gaining a Game Audio Network Guild nomination for the Best Original Choral Performance in February 2013 and working with composer Russell Brower.
 The score was nominated for a BAFTA Award.

 The unique nature of the group’s performance has resulted in the creation of a ground-breaking Education & Outreach programme that has been responsible for workshops across China, Iceland, Germany, the USA, Japan, Spain, Belgium, Israel, Sweden, Canada, Poland, the UK.
 The ANÚNA International Schools were inaugurated in Dublin in 2011 and in 2025 their Easter School took place in Modena, Italy.